How To Eat 6 Meals A Day (Even With A Busy Schedule)

 There are way too many vitamins, minerals and other nutrients that are absolutely essential for your body to function optimally.

-Eating 4-6 times per day will give you the best shot at obtaining the appropriate amount of micronutrients that you need.
+Eating 4-6 times per day will give you the best shot at consuming the appropriate amount of micronutrients that you need.

-This does not mean eating 4-6 servings of Cheetos and hamburgers.
+This does not mean eating 4-6 servings of Bagels, Cheetos, and pizza.
 You need to eat 4-6 high quality, nutrient-dense foods.

 A Quick Word on Intermittent Fasting for Busy Professionals

-The opposite of consuming multiple meals per day is intermittent fasting.
+The opposite of consuming multiple meals per day is following the eating schedule known as intermittent fasting.
 This is a popular approach that many people are using to meet their dietary goals.

 There are many different variations of intermittent fasting, with the most common strategy being a 16/8 split.
 This means fasting for 16 hours, followed by an 8-hour window to consume ALL of your meals.